 Using our Kate service doesn’t cost a thing.

-Digital customers can no longer receive paper correspondence.
+Digital customers will no longer receive any documents from us by post.

-Messages are personal communications between you and your KBC contacts, i.e. your branch, KBC Live, your insurance agent, relationship manager or dedicated contact.
+Messages are personal communications between you and your KBC contacts, i.e. your branch, insurance agent or relationship manager.
+You can receive, answer and send messages and also send attachments (of limited size).

 You can delete your messages manually, but they will also be deleted automatically after two years.